lexogrine/hud-manager/README.md

 ### Settings

 Correct configuration is required to use the Lexogine HUD Manager - at least you need a free port.
 To use avatars loaded from Steam you also need to get your own Steam API key.
-You can additionaly specify the GSI token to filter out payloads in case you are using more than one Gamestate Integration system.
+You can additionally specify the GSI token to filter out payloads in case you are using more than one Gamestate Integration system.

 Below the Steam API key, port and GSI token you can specify the path to HLAE.exe - it is required if you want to automate the CS:GO launch with killfeed enabled or AFX Mode.

 Under the HLAE.exe settings there is an option to set a path to afx-cefhud-interop.exe file, which is required in order to use experimental mode - built-in HUD, instead of overlay.
 You can find out more in the "Built-in HUD - AFX experimental mode" section.

 Moreover, you don't need to bother your head with copying the config files.
-You can see the status of both GSI and config files live, and if they are missing, invalid, or otherwise broken you can just click one button and done - they are installed (provided that the Manager has detected your CS:GO location).
-Important to mention is that when you change GSI port, you will need to restart the Lexogrine HUD Manager, so it will start listening on the new one.
+You can see the status of both GSI and config files live and if they are missing, invalid, or otherwise broken you can just click one button and it's done - they are installed (provided that the Lexogrine HUD Manager has detected your CS:GO location).
+It's important to mention that when you change GSI port, you will need to restart the Lexogrine HUD Manager, so it will start listening on the new one.

 ![Config](assets/examples/configs.gif?raw=true)